masoomehsi/my/README.md

 # Concurrent Speakers Counter
-Estimate the number of concurrent speakers from single channel mixtures to crack the "cocktail-party” problem which is based on a Bidirectional Long Short-Term Memory (BLSTM) which takes into account a past and future temporal context.
+Estimate the number of concurrent speakers from single channel mixtures.